CheatCodeSam/website/README.md

 # Personal website [joonaa.dev](https://joonaa.dev)

 Hi!
-I'm Joona Aalto (Jondolf on GitHub), a Finnish high school student who is interested in science and programming.
+I'm Joona Aalto (Jondolf on GitHub), a Finnish university student who is interested in science and programming.

 This is my personal website where I share my projects and write about them or whatever else interests me.
 I like to dive deep into different topics to learn as much as I can, and I plan on making small devlogs or tutorials whenever I have built something interesting based on my research.